root-project/web/manual/fitting/index.md

 The possible type of method functions that are based in `ROOT::Fit::Fitter::SetFCN` are:

 - A generic functor object implementing `operator()(const double * p)` where `p` is the parameter vector.
 In this case you need to pass the number of parameters, the function object and optionally a vector of initial parameter values.
-Other optional parameter include the size of the data sets and a flag specifying if it is a `chi2` (least-square fit).
+Other optional parameter include the size of the datasets and a flag specifying if it is a `chi2` (least-square fit).
 If the last two parameters are given, the `chi2/ndf` can be computed after fitting the data.

 {% highlight C++ %}
 template <class Function>
-bool Fitter::SetFCN(unsigned int npar, Function & f, const double * initialParameters = 0, unsigned int dataSize=0, bool isChi2Fit = false)
+bool Fitter::SetFCN(unsigned int npar, Function &f,
+                    const double *initialParameters = nullptr,
+                    unsigned int dataSize = 0,
+                    bool isChi2Fit = false);
 {% endhighlight %}

 - A function object implementing the [ROOT::Math::IBaseFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a12ea485a599dc09eb802bd98e15228b9){:target="_blank"} interface.

 {% highlight C++ %}
-bool Fitter::SetFCN(const ROOT::Math::IBaseFunctionMultiDim & f, const double * initialParameters = 0, unsigned int dataSize=0, bool isChi2Fit = false)
+bool Fitter::SetFCN(const ROOT::Math::IBaseFunctionMultiDim &f,
+                    const double *initialParameters = nullptr,
+                    unsigned int dataSize = 0,
+                    bool isChi2Fit = false);
 {% endhighlight %}

 - A function object implementing the [ROOT::Math::FitMethodFunction](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a4146844bcfb2608f1dd869ffc968e6f7){:target="_blank"} interface.
 This is an interface class that extends [ROOT::Math::IBaseFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a12ea485a599dc09eb802bd98e15228b9){:target="_blank"} with some additional functions which can be used when fitting is done.
 The extra functionality is required by some fitting algorithms like [FUMILI]({{"/manual/math/#fumili-minimization-package" | relative_url}}) or `GSLMultiFit`.

 {% highlight C++ %}
-bool Fitter::SetFCN(const ROOT::Math::FitMethodFunction & f, const double * initialParameters = 0, unsigned int dataSize=0)
+bool Fitter::SetFCN(const ROOT::Math::FitMethodFunction &f,
+                    const double *initialParameters = nullptr,
+                    unsigned int dataSize = 0);
 {% endhighlight %}

 - An old-Minuit like FCN interface (this is a free function with the signature `fcn(int &npar, double *gin, double &f, double *u, int flag)`.

 {% highlight C++ %}
-typedef void(* MinuitFCN)(int &npar, double *gin, double &f, double *u, int flag) bool Fitter::SetFCN(MinuitFCN fcn, int npar, const double * initialParameters = 0, unsigned int dataSize=0, bool isChi2Fit = false)
+typedef void (*MinuitFCN)(int &npar, double *gin, double &f, double *u, int flag);
+bool Fitter::SetFCN(MinuitFCN fcn, int npar,
+                    const double *initialParameters = nullptr,
+                    unsigned int dataSize = 0,
+                    bool isChi2Fit = false)
 {% endhighlight %}

-### Fit result

-The result of the fit is contained in the [ROOT::Fit::Result](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html#acb09076a64e460e493dcc74fa7b36668){:target="_blank"} object.

-You can print the result of the fit with the [FitResult::Print()](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html#a879917fed14db36f8d63fb0170d68d1d){:target="_blank"} method.
+### Example: simultaneous fit of two histograms

+One good example that covers most of the `ROOT::Fit` features is the simultaneous fit of two histograms (see the [combinedFit.C](https://root.cern/doc/master/combinedFit_8C.html) / [combinedFit.py](https://root.cern/doc/master/combinedFit_8py.html) tutorial).

+### Computing confidence intervals

-By using [ROOT::Fit::FitResult](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html){:target="_blank"}, you can compute the confidence intervals after the fit [ROOT::Fit::FitResult::GetConfidenceIntervals](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html#a546a3b6ca8231e2870d1c5082374ad59){:target="_blank"}.
-Given an input data set (for example a `BinData` object) and a confidence level value (for example 68%), it computes the lower and upper band values of the model function at the given data points.
+With the [fit result object](#the-fit-result-object) returned by [Fitter::Result()](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html#a6d61049616443be88ac26da881557ba7), you can compute the confidence intervals after the fit (see [ROOT::Fit::FitResult::GetConfidenceIntervals](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html#a546a3b6ca8231e2870d1c5082374ad59){:target="_blank"}).
+Given an input dataset (for example a `BinData` object) and a confidence level value (for example 68%), it computes the lower and upper band values of the model function at the given data points.

-### TFitResult

-{% include ref class="TFitResult" %} is a class deriving from [ROOT::Fit::FitResult](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html){:target="_blank"} and providing in addition some convenient methods to return a covariance or correlation matrix as a `TMatrixDSym` object.
-Furthermore, {% include ref class="TFitResult" %} derives from {% include ref class="TNamed" %} and can be conveniently stored in a file.

-When fitting an histogram (a {% include ref class="TH1" %} object) or a graph (a {% include ref class="TGraph" %} object), it is possible to return a {% include ref class="TFitResult" %} via the {% include ref class="TFitResultPtr" %} object, which behaves as a smart pointer to a  {% include ref class="TFitResult" %}. {% include ref class="TFitResultPtr" %} is the return object of [TH1::Fit](https://root.cern/doc/master/classTH1.html#a7e7d34c91d5ebab4fc9bba3ca47dabdd){:target="_blank"} or [TGraph::Fit](https://root.cern/doc/master/classTGraph.html#aa978c8ee0162e661eae795f6f3a35589){:target="_blank"}.

-By default {% include ref class="TFitResultPtr" %} contains only the status of the fit and can be obtained by an automatic conversion of {% include ref class="TFitResultPtr" %} to an integer.
-If the fit option `S` is used instead, {% include ref class="TFitResultPtr" %} contains {% include ref class="TFitResult" %} and behaves as a smart pointer to it.

-_**Example**_

-{% highlight C++ %}
-// TFitResultPtr contains only the fit status. int fitStatus = hist->Fit(myFunction);

-// TFitResultPtr contains the TFitResult.
-TFitResultPtr r = hist->Fit(myFunction,"S");

-// Access the covariance matrix.
-TMatrixDSym cov = r->GetCovarianceMatrix();

-// Retrieve the fit chi2.
-double chi2 = r->Chi2();

-// Retrieve the value for the parameter 0. double par0 = r->Parameter(0);

-// Retrieve the error for the parameter 0. double err0 = r->ParError(0);

-// Print the full information of the fit including covariance matrix. r->Print("V");

-// Store the result in a ROOT file. r->Write();
-{% endhighlight %}
+You can take a loot at the [ConfidenceIntervals.C](https://root.cern/doc/master/ConfidenceIntervals_8C.html) tutorial for an example.

 ## Using the Fit Panel